idmaksim/idmaksim/README.md

 ## 🛠 About Me

 I am a Backend Engineer at Gravitino.
-I specialize in **backend development** using `Golang`, `Node.js`, and currently deepening my knowledge in `System Design` for building fault-tolerant systems, enhancing my skills in `Golang` for high-load systems, and studying `Devops` practices and `Cloud Native` architectures.
+I specialize in **backend development** using `Golang`, `Node.js`, and currently deepening my knowledge in `System Design` for building fault-tolerant systems, enhancing my skills in `Golang` for high-load systems, learning `Devops` practices and `Cloud Native` architectures.

 ### 📫 Contacts